srinidhi1-dwarak/dlstreamer_pipeline-gpu/README.md

 Author:Srinidhi

-Achieving 95.4% performance consistency across 6 concurrent AI inference streams — where engineering excellence meets real-world impact.
+Achieving 95.4% performance consistency across 6 concurrent AI inference streams

 Feel free to clone, study, and extend this optimization framework for your own Intel projects